Working with model diagrams : Adding submodels

 3. Repeat (2) if you want to add more submodels.

-Note that the submodel you make may or may not enclose existing model elements.
+Note that the submodel you make may, or may not, enclose existing model elements.
+Simile will not allow you to add a submodel with the boundary passing through an existing component other than a link.
 When making a submodel, you can either make it to enclose some existing model elements, or it can begin life empty, with the intention of adding elements later on.
 The following notes apply to the two situations:

 Submodel is drawn around existing model elements

-The elements must be arranged so that it is possible to enclose them in a rectangle.
-You will need to move them around prior to drawing the submodel envelope if this is what you wish to do.
+The elements must be arranged so that it is possible to enclose them in a rectangle without enclosing any elements you don't want in the submodel.
+You may need to move them around prior to drawing the submodel envelope to achieve this.
 The elements are then deemed to be enclosed inside the submodel.
-Any influence arrows coming from outside this new submodel to elements inside it, or vice versa, will be redrawn to show a break at the submodel boundary.
+Any links coming from outside this new submodel to elements inside it, or vice versa, will be redrawn to show a crossing point at the submodel boundary.

 Submodel does not enclose existing elements